Why Join Intellia?

 We want all of our people to go beyond what is possible.
 We aren’t constrained by typical end rails, and we aren’t out to just “treat” people.
 We’re all in this for something more.
 We’re driven to cure and motivated for change.
 Just imagine the possibilities of what we can do together.

 How you will Achieve More with Intellia:

-The Medical Affairs Lead (MAL) NTLA-2001 is a MD/PharmD with solid history of clinical and pharmaceutical industry experience, ideally in the fields of cardiovascular or neurological diseases.
+The Medical Affairs Lead (MAL) NTLA-2002 is a MD/PharmD with solid history of clinical and pharmaceutical industry experience, ideally in the fields of immunological disorders.
 The candidate will also have strong experience in product launches, including proven ability to translate and appropriately align commercial and medical goals and objectives.
 The MAL will be a key member of the Medical Affairs Leadership Team and report to the Head of Medical Affairs (HMA).
 This will be a highly visible role responsible for developing and leading medical affairs plans in close collaboration with cross-functional teams, contributing to clinical strategy, collaborating to develop impactful medical education, evidence generation and healthcare system and key stakeholders engagement plans.
 In addition, the Medical Affairs Lead will be accountable for operational oversight of execution of the plans.

 You will be responsible for the following:

-Co-lead the Integrated Brand Team for NTLA-2001, our lead investigational therapy for the treatment of ATTR amyloidosis, together and in close partnership with the Program Brand Lead.
+Co-lead the Integrated Brand Team for NTLA-2002, our lead investigational therapy for the treatment of Hereditary Angioedema, together and in close partnership with the Program Brand Lead.

 Responsible for the development of short-term and long-term strategy, as well as execution of the program medical affairs plan as a key component of the integrated brand plan and in full support of the key strategic imperatives.